parse-community/docs/_includes/common/performance.md

 **Queries**

 * Queries return 100 objects by default.
 Use the `limit` parameter to change this.
-* Queries can only return up to 1,000 objects in a single result set.
-This includes any resolved pointers.
-You can use `skip` and `limit` to page through results.
 * Skips and limits can only be used on the outer query.
 * Constraints that collide with each other will result in only one of the constraint being applied.
 An example of this would be two `equalTo` constraints over the same key with two different values, which contradicts itself (perhaps you're looking for 'contains').
 * No geo-queries inside compound OR queries.